-There are generally three approaches to valuing patents:
+There are generally three approaches to valuation:

 The cost approach uses the costs to develop a patent application and the cost of getting a granted patent; it has no relevance to prospective buyers or licensees.
 It is rarely an accurate measure of the ultimate value, although it is a preferred method for accountants.
 Many companies use the cost approach even though it is widely recognized as the least effective method to formulate patent valuation.

 The market approach is the most direct method for portfolio valuations.
-The technique relies in part on the efficiency of the market to properly value the patents and is the most effective for valuing fairly comparable assets within an active market, for instance, listed shares or real estate.
+The technique relies in part on the efficiency of the market to properly value the patents and is the most effective method for valuing fairly comparable assets within an active market for instance, listed shares or real estate.
 The approach can be applied to patent portfolios, provided that comparable assets and active market parameters are intelligently applied.

 The public market for brokered patents provides added inherent importance.
 To ensure economically feasibility, brokers invest significant resources on screening patents and only select high value patents to produce quality patent sale offerings.
 Most will further produce Evidence of Use (EoU) for their sale offering packages.

 The challenge in applying the approach has been the determination of comparable assets.
 While brokered patents represent A-rated patents, the value for patents in a portfolio are unknown.
 Typically a superficial "value per patent" estimate is applied, which is highly unreliable.
 Pelent Patent Ratings solves this problem and is an absolute prerequisite for valuation.

 Our AI powered system thoroughly analyzes each patent and each claim; the resulting Patent Ratings are then combined with market pricing to derive the appropriate weighted value for each patent.
 Patent attributes are also factored into the final formulation to provide a Fair Market Value Equivalent (FMVE) for any given portfolio.
 The valuation can be recompiled and monitored periodically to reflect current market conditions and changes in the portfolio.